vlangloisx3/Website/content/_index.md

 ---
 title: "Valerie Langlois"
-subtitle: "Data Scientist, Researcher, and Ceramacist"
+subtitle: "Data Scientist, Researcher, and Ceramicist"
 description: |
-  I am a researcher associated with the Institute of Cognitive Science and the department of Psychology and   Neuroscience at the University of Colorado Boulder.
-I work with [Albert     Kim](https://www.colorado.edu/lab/kimlab/al-kim) and [Jared Novick](https://hesp.umd.edu/facultyprofile/novick/jared) on        projects involving   electroencephalography (EEG) and eye-tracking to extract measures related to executive   function and language processing.
+  I am an applied data scientist, interested in topics related to machine learning, statistical modeling, data visualization, and cognition.
+I really enjoy problem-solving and scripting in **R & Python**.<br><br> I am also a functional ceramicist.
+You can find an [online gallery](https://vlanglois.com/pottery/) of my current and past work, or head to my [store](https://primspottery.etsy.com) if you want to buy one of my pieces.
 images:
   # goes in /static/img
   - img/CirclePicMe.png